Writerly Things

 • Publishing Rodeo: The Good, the Bad, and the Bloody Ugly with Sunyi Dean and Scott Drakeford

-• Ditch Diggers with Mur Lafferty and Matt Wallace.
+• Ditch Diggers with Mur Lafferty and Ursula Vernon

 • Print Run with Erik Hane and Laura Zats